For contract information and application requirements please call Kris: 623-696-9537 or kristoffer@

 Building Arizona Families reserves the right to determine that it may not provide services.

-These children are ages 2-18, of all races, singles and sibling groups.
+These children are ages 2-18 with the highest need for those 6 years and older, of all races, singles and sibling groups.
 There are healthy children and children with mild to severe special needs available.

 Adoption Fee Schedule